ShoaibQureshi.in | Soya Says

 Onward Journey

-Situated on the NH46 and almost equidistant from Bangalore and Chennai, Ambur is also known as the ‘leather town’, thanks to the multiple stores selling all-things-leather but predominantly shoes.
-In addition to my love for good food and shopping, the third reason for travel was the craving of travelling in a train!
-I mean its been years since I boarded one and it was about time.
+Situated on the NH46 and almost equidistant from Bangalore and Chennai, Ambur is also known as the ‘leather town,’ thanks to the multiple stores selling all-things-leather but predominantly shoes.
+In addition to my love for good food and shopping, the third reason for travel was the craving to travel by train!
+I mean it’s been years since I boarded one and it was about time.

-So Chennai Express it was at 8:12 AM from the Bangalore Cantonment station.
-I reached before time hoping to have some stuff at ‘The Bakery World’ but I guess I was too early since it was yet to open.
+So, I took the Chennai Express at 8:12 AM from the Bangalore Cantonment station.
+I reached before time, hoping to have some stuff at ‘The Bakery World,’ but I guess I was too early since it was yet to open.
 On a side note, there are multiple trains to Ambur (and even more buses) as every Bangalore-Chennai bus will find Ambur on the way.

-Moving ahead with Chennai Express, after passing through the backyards of some tall residential buildings, IT parks, few local Bangalore stations, heavy traffic laden parallel roads (thanks to the first Monday of new year when every IT employee returns from vacation) and few stupid ads on the mounted TV sets in the compartment, my real journey finally began.
-And by the real journey, I mean being able to see greenery, farms, mountains and the signature South Indian coconut trees as far as the eyes could see.
+Moving ahead with the Chennai Express, after passing through the backyards of some tall residential buildings, IT parks, a few local Bangalore stations, heavy traffic-laden parallel roads (thanks to the first Monday of the new year when every IT employee returns from vacation), and a few stupid ads on the mounted TV sets in the compartment, my real journey finally began.
+And by the real journey, I mean being able to see greenery, farms, mountains, and the signature South Indian coconut trees as far as the eyes could see.
 No points for guessing that I had opted for a window seat both ways.

 Ambur

-And then I reached Ambur after spending about 4 hours on the train as it was an hour late.
-Ambur sports a surprisingly very clean railway station.
-I was one of the very few who got down there and I went straight to a guy selling tea to inquire about the famous Ambur Star Biryani.
-Once out of the railway station, you are already on the NH46 and you can see a couple of ‘original’ Star Biryani outlets.
-Since I wasn’t that hungry yet I thought about taking a quick stroll around.
+And then I reached Ambur after spending about 4 hours on the train, as it was an hour late.
+Ambur sports a surprisingly clean railway station.
+I was one of the very few who got down there, and I went straight to a guy selling tea to inquire about the famous Ambur Star Biryani.
+Once out of the railway station, you are already on the NH46, and you can see a couple of ‘original’ Star Biryani outlets.
+Since I wasn’t that hungry yet, I thought about taking a quick stroll around.

-At the first look, you will definitely notice the majority of shops selling shoes but dig a little deeper and Ambur is bound to give you a typical-South-Indian-small-town-Malgudi-days kind of feel.
-I must mention a couple of Mosques that got my attention considering their outstanding construction for such a small town.
+At first glance, you will definitely notice the majority of shops selling shoes, but dig a little deeper and Ambur is bound to give you a typical South Indian small-town ‘Malgudi Days’ kind of feel.
+I must mention a couple of mosques that got my attention, considering their outstanding construction for such a small town.
 By the way, did I mention that Ambur is in Tamil Nadu?
-So the local language is not Kannada, its Tamil.
-On a side note, Bangalore is actually situated at the far south of Karnataka and a good long jump from here can actually land you in Tamil Nadu 😀
+So the local language is not Kannada; it’s Tamil.
+On a side note, Bangalore is actually situated at the far south of Karnataka, and a good long jump from here can actually land you in Tamil Nadu 😀

 Biryani (or as they spell it – Briyani) and Shopping

-Before I could realize, it was lunch time already and I so wanted to taste the renowned Ambur Biryani that I went straight into the first ‘original’ Star Biryani outlet and ordered a classic Ambur chicken biryani.
-They serve food on a large leaf which I assume was a Banana leaf?
-I am really bad at identifying plants so excuse me there.
-Biryani was awesome!
-Surprisingly very less spicy as I don’t (read: cannot) eat spicy food.
-Actually, Biryani itself is worth visiting Ambur, a funny menu on the wall is complimentary 😃
+Before I could realize, it was lunchtime already, and I so wanted to taste the renowned Ambur Biryani that I went straight into the first ‘original’ Star Biryani outlet and ordered a classic Ambur chicken biryani.
+They serve food on a large leaf, which I assume was a banana leaf?
+I am really bad at identifying plants, so excuse me there.
+The biryani was awesome!
+Surprisingly very less spicy, as I don’t (read: cannot) eat spicy food.
+Actually, the biryani itself is worth visiting Ambur; a funny menu on the wall is complimentary 😃.

-A similar perseverance is needed when you visit Ambur for the first time as you would want to see what is being offered on these outlets, the price, the quality and the kind of stuff being sold.
-My suggestion would be to keep yourself glued to shoes, the other stuff that I saw wasn’t really worth it except for a very few bags and wallets.
-There isn’t much for women though.
+A similar perseverance is needed when you visit Ambur for the first time, as you would want to see what is being offered in these outlets, the price, the quality, and the kind of stuff being sold.
+My suggestion would be to keep yourself glued to shoes; the other stuff that I saw wasn’t really worth it, except for a very few bags and wallets.
+There isn’t much for women, though.

 Returning

-Once I was done shopping, I had about 25 minutes left for my train back to Bangalore so I headed back to the station.
+Once I was done shopping, I had about 25 minutes left for my train back to Bangalore, so I headed back to the station.
 Carrying my sling bag, a shopping bag, very tired but equally satisfied, I boarded the Lalbagh Express.
-Window seat again! 😉 And as the sun set, I knew it was a day well spent eating awesome food, exploring an all new town, doing some shopping and of course to top it all off, traveling by the train!
+Window seat again! 😉 And as the sun set, I knew it was a day well spent eating awesome food, exploring an all-new town, doing some shopping, and of course, to top it all off, traveling by train!

 Conclusion

-The bottom-line, if you are in Bangalore or Chennai and your idea of a day outing doesn’t necessarily have to be the nauseating roads to hill stations, the tiresome mountain trekking or wildlife animals sighting that requires waking up at 4 am, you should definitely plan a day trip to Ambur for some aimless shopping and tasty Biryani 😊
+The bottom line, if you are in Bangalore or Chennai and your idea of a day outing doesn’t necessarily have to be the nauseating roads to hill stations, the tiresome mountain trekking, or wildlife animal sightings that require waking up at 4 am, you should definitely plan a day trip to Ambur for some aimless shopping and tasty biryani 😊.

 So does Ambur sound like a place you would visit?